LazerLambda/Promptzl/docs/source/index.rst

 Promptzl is a simple library for turning state-of-the-art LLMs into old-school pytorch-based, zero-shot classifiers based on the 🤗-transformers library.

+ - ⚡ Fast and easy to use
+ - 💪 Zero-shot classification
+ - 🤖 `Causal <https://huggingface.co/models?pipeline_tag=text-generation>`_ and `masked <https://huggingface.co/models?pipeline_tag=fill-mask>`_ LMs from the Hugging Face Hub are available
+ - 📦 Promptzl works with batches
+ - 🔎 All models are transparent on your device
+ - 📈 Properties of old-school classifiers included
+ - 🚀 No need for proprietary APIs

+..
 While large generative models are often used and exhibit strong performance, they can be opaque and slow.
+..
 Promptzl works in batch mode, returns a softmax distribution, and is 100% transparent.
-All `causal <https://huggingface.co/models?pipeline_tag=text-generation>`_ and `masked <https://huggingface.co/models?pipeline_tag=fill-mask>`_ language models from the Hugging Face Hub are available in Promptzl.
+All `causal <https://huggingface.co/models?pipeline_tag=text-generation>`_
+.. and `masked <https://huggingface.co/models?pipeline_tag=fill-mask>`_ language models from the Hugging Face Hub are available in Promptzl.

 .. note::
    This project is in beta.
 Please report any issues on the